Modeling Interactions Data with Boosted Trees

 Step 1.
 Split data

-We’ll follow the same steps we followed in learning labs #1 and #2, here.
-One difference - we’ll use students_assessments_and_interactions instead of the data frame we used in those learning labs.
-Please port over the code you used in those learning labs here, changing the name of the data frame to the one we are now using.
+We’ll follow the same steps we followed in modules #2 and #3, here.
+One difference - we’ll use students_assessments_and_interactions instead of the data frame we used in those modules.
+Please port over the code you used in those modules here, changing the name of the data frame to the one we are now using.

 We discuss this first step minimally as we have now carried out a step very similar to this in LL1 and LL2; return to the case study for those (especially LL1) for more on data splitting.